Understanding exchange rate and what causes currency appreciation & depreciation is an important topic when it comes to forex trading.

 For example, in the EUR/USD pair the US Dollar is the quote currency, while the first currency (Euro) is referred to as the base currency.
 If the price of the pair is 1.1200, this means that then you need $1.12 to buy 1 Euro.

 What affects Exchange Rate?

 The exchange rate has a direct effect on overall economic activity, trade, and sentiment.
 That’s why it is always watched, analyzed and manipulated directly in order to maintain economic stability.
-Higher currency rates mean less expensive imports and more expensive exports which lowers competitiveness of national goods, and could lead to negative trade balance gapping.
+Higher currency rates mean less expensive imports and more expensive exports which lower the competitiveness of national goods and could lead to negative trade balance gapping.
 On the other hand, lower exchange rates support exports and trade activity.